Dov Linzer

 stating that "Linzer's students now hold some of the most prominent positions in shuls and Hillels all over the country" and that his school's "alumni will undoubtedly alter the fabric of Modern Orthodoxy".

-In 2008, Linzer received the prestigious Avi Chai Fellowship, awarded to emerging communal and educational leaders.
+In 2008 Linzer received the Avi Chai Fellowship, awarded to emerging communal and educational leaders.

 Yeshivat Chovevei Torah

 Linzer has been the Rabbinic Head of Yeshivat Chovevei Torah since its founding in 1999.
 He was named its dean, assuming ultimate responsibility of both the religious studies and the professional training, in October, 2007.
 He is widely recognized as a major scholar of Talmud and Halakha, and is the primary architect of the school's innovative curriculum.
 In 2018 Rabbi Linzer was appointed as President of the yeshiva while continuing to serve as its Rabbinic Head.
 Linzer also teaches Halakha and Jewish Thought to the school's rabbinical students.
+In 2025, Rabbi Linzer announced that he would be stepping back from Presidential responsibilities in order to focus exclusively on being Rosh Yeshiva.

 In 2008, Linzer's Yeshivat Chovevei Torah, together with JOFA and the Drisha Institute sponsored a conference entitled "Demystifying Sex and Teaching Halacha: A Kallah (Jewish Bridal) Teacher's Workshop," to address issues of sex and sexuality into classes given to Orthodox brides prior to their wedding.

-Linzer delivers a daily Daf Yomi class to men and women, available on iTunes and YouTube.

-Two-Ring Ceremony

-In 2003, Linzer wrote an article, "Towards a More Balanced Wedding Ceremony,", describing ways of creating a more gender-balanced wedding ceremony while keeping within the letter of Jewish Law.
-His most innovative suggestion was that of a halakhic two-ring ceremony, informally known as the "Linzer Two-Ring Ceremony".
-A standard Orthodox wedding ceremony has only the groom giving a ring to the bride and does not allow for the bride to give a ring to the groom other than in a purely symbolic fashion after the ceremony was completed.
-In contrast, Linzer's model has the bride giving a ring immediately after the groom does so, in the presence of witnesses, and serving a substantive halakhic (Jewish legal) function.
-This ceremony is seeing increasing use among liberal couples.